 6 Dimensions of Data Quality, Examples, and Measurement

 In this guide, I will explain both data quality (DQ) and the six data quality dimensions.
-Additionally, you will learn advanced data quality concepts, data quality measurement, and examples of different data quality dimensions.
-This guide shares my 25+ years of experience in real data engineering.
+You will learn advanced data quality concepts, data quality measurement, and examples of different data quality dimensions.
+This guide shares my 25+ years of experience in real-world data engineering.
 Let’s dive right in.

 What is Data Quality?

-Data Quality-iceDQ Data Quality Expectations: It is possible that for the exact same data, depending on their usage, different users can have totally different data quality expectations.
+Data Quality-iceDQ Data Quality Expectations: It is possible that for the exact same data, different users may have totally different data quality expectations, depending on their usage.
 For example, the accounting department needs accurate data to the penny, whereas the marketing team does not, because the approximate sales number are enough to determine the sales trends.

 Data Quality-iceDQ

-Data Quality Expectations: It is possible that for the exact same data, depending on their usage, different users can have totally different data quality expectations.
-For example, the accounting department needs accurate data to the penny, whereas the marketing team does, because the approximate sales number are enough to determine the sales trends.
+Data Quality Expectations: It is possible that for the exact same data, different users may have totally different data quality expectations, depending on their usage.
+For example, the accounting department needs accurate data to the penny, whereas the marketing team does not, because the approximate sales number are enough to determine the sales trends.

-Instead of just providing definitions of different data quality dimensions, this guide provides a comprehensive and very nuanced list of use cases and examples from our professional experience.
+Instead of just providing definitions of different data quality dimensions, this guide offers a comprehensive and very nuanced list of use cases and examples from our professional experience.

 What are the Six Data Quality Dimensions?